OHDSI/CommonDataModel/README.md

 * note_datetime, not required

 =======
 This repo contains the definition of the OMOP Common Data Model.
 It supports the 4 SQL technologies: Impala, Oracle, Postgres and SQL Server.
-For each, the DDL, constraints and indexes (if appropirate) are defined.
+For each, the DDL, constraints and indexes (if appropriate) are defined.

 Versions are defined using tagging and versioning.
-Full versions (V6, 7 etc.) are released irregularly after a major strategy change or use case coverage.
-It will be issued during an OHDSI Symposium.
-Major version (V5.1, 5.2 etc.) are released half yearly (1-Jul and 1-Jan).
-Those versions are not guaranteed to be backward compatible.
-Minor versions (V5.1.1, V5.1.2 etc.) are released irregularly and often, and contain small hot fixes or backward compatible changes to the last Major Version.
+Full versions (V6, 7 etc.) are released each year (1-Jan) and are not backwards compatible.
+Minor versions (V5.1, 5.2 etc.) are released each quarter (1-Apr, 1-Jul and 1-Sep) and are guaranteed to be backwards compatible though an effort is made to make sure that current queries will not break.
+Micro versions (V5.1.1, V5.1.2 etc.) are released irregularly and often, and contain small hot fixes or backward compatible changes to the last minor version.

-See full CDM specification file on our [Wiki](http://www.ohdsi.org/web/wiki/doku.php?id=documentation:cdm:single-page).